The Magus, QBL, Sphinx, Tarot Knights

 Notes The Four Knights Representing Qualities of the Magus

 1. Traditionally the circle is incorporated as an insulating device to protect a practitioner from what the practitioner believes are evil spirits.
 The practice is called evocation.
-Invocation is a technique used to experience entities perceived by a practitioner as good and do not require a protective circle.
+Invocation is a technique used to experience entities perceived by a practitioner as good and does not require a protective circle.
 This concept of duality owes its origins to religion and is especially true when one religion desires to acquire believers from one of its competitors.
-In this instance the competitors’ gods become branded as evil.
+In this instance, the competitors’ gods become branded as evil.
 This practice is still prevalent today.

-2. Corresponding to the four suits of the Tarot fire, water, air and earth also known as wands cups swords and pentacles.
+2. Corresponding to the four suits of the Tarot fire, water, air, and earth also known as wands cups swords, and pentacles.

 3. The alien component.